T

 cafe

-The original bakery famous for its iconic custard tarts, Pastéis de Nata.
-Enjoy them warm with cinnamon and powdered sugar.
+The birthplace of the famous Portuguese custard tart, Pastéis de Nata.
+Enjoy these warm, flaky pastries dusted with cinnamon and powdered sugar.

 4. Afternoon